 INFO-I 533 Systems and Protocol Security and Information Assurance (3 cr.)
 This course looks at systems and protocols, how to design threat models for them and how to use a large number of current security technologies and concepts to block specific vulnerabilities.
 Students will use a large number of systems and programming security tools in the laboratories.
-Credit given for only one of INFO-I 533 or I 433.
+Credit not given for both f INFO-I 533 and I 433.